Research Grants

 Submission Instructions

-All proposals must be approved and submitted by the benefiting/host park superintendent online through the WNP web portal.
-Links to the applications are located at the top of this page along with an option to download the complete RFP.
+All applications must be approved and submitted by the benefiting/host park superintendent online through the WNP website.
+Links to the applications are located at the top of this page along with an option to download the RFP and sample application forms.

 Deadline for Submission

-To be considered for fiscal year 2025 funding, all proposals must be submitted through the WNP web portal between October 1, 2024, and December 31, 2024.
+To be considered for fiscal year 2026 funding, all applications must be submitted through the WNP website between September 1, 2025, and December 31, 2025.

 WNP Contact Information